kubestellar/kubestellar/docs/content/direct/examples.md

 The following steps establish an initial state used in the examples below.

+1. You may want to `set -x` in your shell so that any failures in the setup or usage scenarios are not lost.

+1. If you ran through these scenarios previously then you will need to do a bit of cleanup first.
+See how it is done in [the cleanup script for our E2E tests](../../../test/e2e/common/cleanup.sh).

 1. Set environment variables to hold KubeStellar and OCM-status-addon desired versions:

    ```shell